 - During this time, seek out the support of friends and family and pay attention to your own self-care.
 Be sure to make time for yourself and keep up with your hobbies and other activities that rejuvenate you.

 Why Consider Rehab for Fentanyl Abuse at Wilmington Treatment Center

+When looking for fentanyl addiction treatment, you or your loved one may have been searching broadly for “rehab centers near me?”
+In Wilmington, NC, there is only one clear choice.
 As with any opioid, untreated fentanyl use disorder can have disastrous, and even fatal, consequences.
 Aside from the strain on relationships, risk of divorce or separation, possibility of social isolation, loss of job performance, and financial stress, fentanyl abuse can even affect a person’s body, causing organ damage and long-term cognitive difficulties.
 Although it is relatively safe when used as prescribed, fentanyl is still an opioid, and its abuse can put a person at risk of a fatal overdose.
 Fortunately, with proper care, it is possible to retake one’s life from fentanyl use disorder and avoid many of these negative consequences.